manosim/django-rest-framework-docs/_docs/contributing.md

 ### Development
 If you want to **use the demo** app to work on this package:

-In the prepository](https://github.com/ekonstantinidis/django-rest-framework-docs) you can find the demo app(at /demo).
+In the project [repository](https://github.com/ekonstantinidis/django-rest-framework-docs) you can find the demo app(at /demo).
 It is a project with Django & Django Rest Framework that will allow you to work with this project.

 From the route of the repository: